 Lori guided the group through an exercise where we took one piece of content and repackaged it 20 ways.
 We heard great ideas from conference participants from WeddingWire, Johns Hopkins University Applied Physics Laboratory, Norfolk Southern Railway, CareFirst, and Veeco.

-These are just a few of many takeaways from the workshop.
+These essential recruitment marketing content tips are just a few of the many takeaways from the workshop.
 We appreciate Lori and Lauryn speaking and sharing their wisdom, and we are excited to be able to apply these lessons to the search for our next Stories Inc. sales hire.